 I have tried several graphical configurations and INI tweaks, to no avail.
 I have, however, noticed that going into the graphical settings while the game is open and a video cutscene is playing, and then changing the texture cache accuracy during that cutscene, causes the game's window to update to the current frame in the video cutscene, getting stuck on that frame instead.
 Changing that setting to "Safe" and rebooting the game does nothing to fix the issue, however.

-#2 Updated by wartomato almost 2 years ago
+#2 Updated by wartomato over 2 years ago

 Don't have this specific game, but did it ever work? and if so, which version did it stop working?

 I actually didn't try the game until just now, when i was already using version 5.0-6309...